 Flooded Homes And Businesses

 Even without landslides and the damage caused by debris moved by rushing water, rain in Southern California can cause damage to homes and businesses.
 Many people in this area have to deal with water in their basements and crawl spaces, we’ve even helped people that had sunken living rooms that flooded during storms.
-It is easy to install waterproofing systems and can save you a lot of headaches with property damage and mold issues.
+It is easy to install waterproofing systems and they can save you a lot of headaches with property damage and mold issues.

 Water in your home or business can promote mold growth, pest infestations, and weaken wood and metal supports through wood rot and rust.